r-spatial/mapedit/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* NOTE
+Package which this enhances but not available for checking: 'geojsonio'

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.